apptentive/apptentive-ios/README.md

 add the _ApptentiveConnect.xcodeproj_ to your workspace as a child of your project.

-In your target's _Build Settings_ section, add the following path to your _Header Search Paths_ settings:
+In your target's _Build Settings_ section, add the following to your _Other Linker Flags_ settings:

-    $(BUILT_PRODUCTS_DIR)/usr/local/include

-Also add the following to your _Other Linker Flags_ settings:

     -ObjC -all_load